Traders pin hopes on Abertillery town centre revamp

 "Ultimately, it's about attracting as much footfall as possible and creating a safer environment for shoppers and ensuring there's enough car parking available.

-"We recognise town centres are competing with out-of-town retail units so it's putting more life back into Abertillery town centre."'In the doldrums'
+"We recognise town centres are competing with out-of-town retail units so it's putting more life back into Abertillery town centre."

 Don Wilcox, executive member for regeneration, recognises Abertillery has been in the doldrums.